-This is a modified no resistor rotor we do in house.
-It can be used on all 123ignitions but is intended to lengthen the life of the cap and rotor when used in conjunction with CDI units like Winterburn and MSD
+This is a modified no resistor rotor.
+We start with a new Rotor, remove and replace the resistor with a solid piece of copper wire.
+It can be used on all 123ignitions.
+The intended purpose is to lengthen the life of the cap and rotor when used in conjunction with CDI units like Winterburn and MSD CDI boxes.

 Why No Resistor?